How It Is Done continued...

 The most common side effect is a temporary

-swelling of the urethra, which may make it difficult to urinate.
+swelling of the urethra, which may make it hard to urinate.
 A catheter

 inserted in your bladder can help drain the urine until the swelling goes away.